Group Development: Communication Training

 Please let us know if you require accommodations to attend this training and we will do our best to accommodate you.
 Indoor masking is no longer required at GRuB.
 If this prevents you from participating in this training, please reach out.
 We anticipate being outside the entire time, however.

-For questions or support, contact Wade at wade@goodgrub.org, or 360-753-5522.
+For questions or support, contact Dusty at dusty@goodgrub.org, or 360-753-5522.

 The 2019 Institute participants circle up in the GRuB playfield